Portobelo: History

-Portobelo was founded in 1597 by Spanish explorer Francisco Velarde y Mercado and quickly replaced Nombre de Dios as a Caribbean port for Peruvian silver.
+Portobelo was founded in 1597 by Spanish explorer Francisco Velarde y Mercado and quickly replaced Nombre de Dios as the major local port for Peruvian silver.
 Legend has it that Christopher Columbus originally named the port "Puerto Bello", meaning "Beautiful Port", in 1502.
-After Francis Drake died of dysentery in 1596 at sea, he was buried at sea in a lead coffin near Portobelo Bay, memorialised by the present Isla Drake ("Drake Island") at the mouth of the harbour.
-During the 16th to the 18th centuries it was an important silver-exporting port in New Granada on the Spanish Main and one of the two Atlantic ports on the route of the Spanish treasure fleets.
-The Spanish built defensive fortifications.

-In 1601 the English privateer William Parker captured Portobello from the Spanish.
-Welshman Henry Morgan repeated the feat in 1668, having led a fleet of privateers and 450 men and overcome its strong fortifications.
+After the English privateer Francis Drake died of dysentery in 1596, he was buried at sea in a lead coffin off Portobelo, memorialised by the present Isla Drake ("Drake Island") at the mouth of the harbour.
+During the 16th to the 18th centuries it was an important silver-exporting port in New Granada on the Spanish Main and one of the two Atlantic ports on the route of the Spanish treasure fleet.
+The Spanish built defensive fortifications at Portobelo to protect it from attacks by other European powers.
+In 1601, English privateers led by William Parker captured Portobelo from the Spanish.
+The Welsh privateer Henry Morgan repeated the feat in 1668, having led a force of 450 privateers and overcame its strong fortifications.
 His forces plundered it for 14 days before withdrawing.
-It was captured again in 1680 by pirate John Coxon.
+It was captured again in 1680 by the English pirate John Coxon.

-In 1726 the British suffered a disaster in their Blockade of Porto Bello under Admiral Francis Hosier, an attempt to prevent the Spanish treasure fleet returning to Spain, when due to their lengthy wait and inactivity (as ordered by the British government) moored at Bastimentos 11 km to the northeast (not to be confused with another Bastimentos Island 270 miles to the west), the large part of the sailors died from tropical diseases.
-The disaster was vindicated 13 years later when during the War of Jenkins' Ear the port was attacked and captured on November 21, 1739, by a British fleet of six ships commanded by Admiral Edward Vernon.
+In 1726, the Royal Navy initiated a blockade of Porto Bello under Admiral Francis Hosier in an attempt to prevent the Spanish treasure fleet returning to Spain.
+Hosier's fleet spent an extended period of time moored at Bastimentos 11 km to the northeast, during which time Hosier and many of his fleet's sailors died from tropical diseases.
+13 years later, the port was captured on 21 November 1739 by a British squadron under Admiral Edward Vernon during the War of Jenkins' Ear.
 The victory created an outburst of popular acclaim throughout the British Empire.
 More medals were struck for Vernon than for any other 18th-century British figure and across the British Isles the name of "Portobello" was given to places and streets in honor of the victory, most notably Portobello Road in London, the district of Portobello in Edinburgh and the Portobello Barracks in Dublin.

-However the Spanish soon recovered Portobelo when in 1741 they defeated Admiral Vernon in the Battle of Cartagena de Indias and forced him to return to England with a decimated fleet, having suffered more than 18,000 casualties, mostly due to disease.
+The Spanish eventually recovered Portobelo in 1741 after their victory at the Battle of Cartagena de Indias.
 British efforts to gain a foothold on the Spanish Main and disrupt the galleon trade were ultimately fruitless.
 Following the War of Jenkins' Ear, the Spanish switched from using large fleets calling at few ports to small fleets trading at a wide variety of ports, developing a flexibility that made them less subject to attack.
 Ships also began to travel around Cape Horn to trade directly at ports on the western coast.